 Other Personal Service (OPS) – These are at-will, temporary employment positions.

 Federal Immigration and Naturalization laws require that employers hire only citizens and nationals of the United States and lawfully authorized alien workers.
 Compliance with the law requires completion of Form I-9, which is used to verify identity and employment eligibility of all persons hired at the University.

 Job announcements for Faculty and A&P and USPS vacancies are distributed on Thursday of each week.
-Vacancy information for Faculty positions may also be obtained from the Office of Equal Opportunity Programs (850) 599-3076 and/or the Division of Academic Affairs (850) 599-3276.
+Vacancy information for Faculty positions may also be obtained from the Division of Academic Affairs (850) 599-3276.